ibm-cloud-docs/openwhisk/cli_install.md

 ### API Gateway authentication
 {: #cli_apigw_authentication}

-The OpenWhisk CLI required you to run the `wsk bluemix login` to be able to configure the API Gateway authorization for management of your APIs by using the `wsk api` command.
-With the {{site.data.keyword.openwhisk_short}} CLI plug-in, you don't need to run `wsk bluemix login`.
-Instead, when you use the `ibmcloud login` command to log in to {{site.data.keyword.Bluemix_notm}}, the {{site.data.keyword.openwhisk}} plug-in automatically utilizes your current login and target information.
+The OpenWhisk CLI required you to run the `wsk ibmcloud login` to be able to configure the API Gateway authorization for management of your APIs by using the `wsk api` command.
+With the {{site.data.keyword.openwhisk_short}} CLI plug-in, you don't need to run `wsk ibmcloud login`.
+Instead, when you use the `ibmcloud login` command to log in to {{site.data.keyword.cloud_notm}}, the {{site.data.keyword.openwhisk}} plug-in automatically utilizes your current login and target information.
 Now you can manage your APIs by using the `ibmcloud fn api` command.

 ### Migrating deployment scripts
 {: #cli_migrating_deploy_scripts}

-If you have scripts that use the OpenWhisk CLI with the `wsk` binary, all commands work the same way by using the command `ibmcloud fn`.
-You can modify your scripts to use the {{site.data.keyword.Bluemix_notm}} CLI plug-in, or create an alias or wrapper so that current commands using `wsk` are translated to `ibmcloud fn`.
-The `ibmcloud login` and `ibmcloud target` commands in the {{site.data.keyword.Bluemix_notm}} CLI work in unattended mode.
+If you have scripts that use the OpenWhisk CLI with the `wsk` commands, all commands work the same way by using the command `ibmcloud fn`.
+You can modify your scripts to use the {{site.data.keyword.cloud_notm}} CLI plug-in, or create an alias or wrapper so that current commands using `wsk` are translated to `ibmcloud fn`.
+The `ibmcloud login` and `ibmcloud target` commands in the {{site.data.keyword.cloud_notm}} CLI work in unattended mode.
 With unattended mode, you can configure your environment before you run `ibmcloud fn` commands to deploy and manage your {{site.data.keyword.openwhisk_short}} entities.